Complete BJJ Conditioning Guide: Why You Gas Out & How to Fix It Now [2025]

 The Efficiency Trap

 Many experienced grapplers fall into the “efficiency trap” – they’ve become so good at managing their energy through technical proficiency that they’ve unknowingly avoided developing certain energy systems.
-This becomes apparent when:

 • Forced into unfamiliar positions